 Another great option to check out during your trip is the Nelson Provincial Museum, located in the middle of Nelson City.
 Focusing on the region’s intriguing history, you can view Indigenous artifacts from hundreds of years ago in the permanent Regional Gallery and check out the constantly rotating exhibits in the Upper Gallery.

-You definitely want to spend at least an hour experiencing the various exhibitions, and admission is free, although donations are recommended.
+You definitely want to spend at least an hour experiencing the various exhibitions, and admission is free for Nelson Tasman residents.
+For everyone else entrance is $7 NZD for adults and $3 NZD for children.
 The museum is open from 10 am to 5 pm daily.